-Developmental Delay in Children
+Developmental delays in children

-Developmental delay refers to the mild, moderate or severe delays that children may have in a number of areas, including learning to walk and talk.
+Developmental delays refers to the mild, moderate or severe delays that children may have in a number of areas, including learning to walk and talk.
 Some developmental delays are very common in children.
 They usually don’t mean that a child has a serious illness.

 While children develop at different paces, parents may notice that their child seems to be meeting milestones later than other children.
 These delays can be physical and social, and they may affect communication skills as well.